ahmadesmaeeli81/smart-vpn-warning/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+This version adds popup warning option when clicking on checkout button, improves code organization with separate CSS and JS files, removes dependency on external API keys, and includes various performance optimizations.

 = 1.1 =
-This version includes security improvements, rate limiting, and better error handling.
-The English warning message has been removed to focus on Persian users.
+This version includes security improvements, free API services (no key required), and the option to choose between static box or popup warning.

 == Configuration ==

 1. After activating the plugin, go to `Settings > VPN Warning`
-2. Get an API key from ipgeolocation.io
-3. Enter your API key in the appropriate field
-4. Customize the warning message if needed
+2. Customize the warning message if needed
+3. Choose how to display the warning (static box or popup)
-5. If you want to show the warning to all users (without checking their country), enable the corresponding option
+4. If you want to show the warning to all users (without checking their country), enable the corresponding option
-6. Save your settings
+5. Save your settings

 == Requirements ==

 * WordPress 5.0 or higher
 * WooCommerce 3.0 or higher
-* A free API key from ipgeolocation.io
+* PHP 7.2 or higher

 == Persian Description ==